tonethar/IGME-430-Spring-2021/projects/p2-breakout-groups-13C.md

 1) See below for the assigned groups - and go ahead and join your designated breakout room

-2) Choose one of you to "scribe" - this person will record the names of everyone in your breakout room, and the answers to the questions below.
+2) Choose one of you to "scribe":
+  - this person will record the names of everyone in your breakout room, and the answers to the questions below
-These answers will be added to a document (DOC or PDF) and posted to the dropbox.
-Only ONE document per team will be submitted to the dropbox. *Note, if you wish, the most efficient approach might be to create a Google Doc and collaboratively edit it.
+  - these answers will be added to a document (DOC or PDF) and posted to the dropbox.
+Only ONE document per team will be submitted to the dropbox
+  - *Note, if you wish, the most efficient approach might be to create a Google Doc and collaboratively edit it.
 Regardless, the scribe will be responsible for doing the final editing and posting of the document to myCourses.*

 3) Below is a template of the document:

 ```
 Scribe Name:

-1) Student Name:
+1) Student Name: Ace B. Coder
 - Project Name:
 - Prototype URL (if it is built off of Project 1)
 - Tech "stack" the project will build off of (DomoMaker-E, `create-react-app`, or specify if it's not one of these)